 Leave the image as colour or desaturate.
 Add your brand colours over the image.
 Add your text.
 And, voila!
 You've transformed a poor photo into a brightly-coloured, branded, Pinterest-friendly, themed backdrop for your text.
 Not bad at all for an less-than-perfect photograph.

-- Double-click the Shape icon to set the colour.
+Double-click the Shape icon to set the colour.

-- Use the Opacity Slider to reveal or hide the image.
+With the shape layer selected, use the Opacity Slider to reveal or hide the image.

-- Add your Text.
+Add your Text.

 Just because a photograph isn't what you are looking for, it doesn't mean that a small part of the photo wouldn't fit the bill perfectly.